EUDAT-Training/B2FIND-Training/02-install-jOAI.md

 ```sh
 JRE_HOME=/usr/lib/jvm/java-8-oracle/jre/bin/java
 ```
-in your ```sh ~/.bashrc```
+in your ```sh ~/.bashrc```.

 ## 6. Start Tomcat

-Try to start tomcat by
+Try to start Tomcat using:
 ```sh
 sudo service tomcat7 start
 ```

-To stop, start and restart tomcat you can use the follwing command:
+To stop, start, or restart Tomcat you can use the follwing command:
 ```sh
 sudo service tomcat7 <stop, start, restart>
 ```

-If you now enter in an internet browser
+Now, if you are working on the current machine, try the following in an internet browser:
 ```sh
 <localhost>:8181
 ```
-or
+If you are working on a remote server (VM), try:
 ```
 <ip address or fully qualified domain name>:8181
 ```
-and all works fine you should see a page showing **'It works'** and the graphical user interface of the web application jOAI should be opened by
+If all works fine, you should see a page with the title **'It works!'**, and the graphical user interface of the web application jOAI should be opened by:
 ```sh
 localhost:8181/oai
 ```